 Funding markets are evaluated on an ongoing basis to ensure appropriate funding strategies are executed depending on the market, competitive and regulatory environment.
-The Bank employs a diversified funding strategy, sourcing liquidity in both domestic and offshore markets, and incorporates a coordinated approach to accessing loan and debt capital markets for SBG.
+SBSA employs a diversified funding strategy, sourcing liquidity in both domestic and offshore markets, and incorporates a coordinated approach to accessing loan and debt capital markets for SBG.

-Primary funding sources are in the form of deposits across a spectrum of retail and wholesale clients, as well as loan and debt capital markets across the Bank.
+Primary funding sources are in the form of deposits across a spectrum of retail and wholesale clients, as well as loan and debt capital markets across SBSA.

-Total funding-related liabilities grew from R1 021 billion as at 31 December 2015 to R1 056 billion as at 31 December 2016.
+Total funding-related liabilities reduced from R1,056 billion as at 31 December 2016 to R1,048 billion as at 31 December 2017.

-The following table sets out the Bank's funding-related liabilities composition1 as at 31 December 2016 and 31 December 2015:
+The following table sets out SBSA's funding-related liabilities composition1 as at 31 December 2017 and 31 December 2016.

-2016 2015
+2017 2016

 Rbn Rbn

 Corporate funding 243 240

-Deposits from banks 191 239

-Institutional funding 284 214

 Retail deposits 2 219 208

+Institutional funding

+Interbank funding 3

 Government and parastatals 53 52

-Senior debt 46 47
+Senior debt 3 46 47

 Subordinated debt issued 20 21

+Term loans

 Total funding-related liabilities 1056 1,021